AI Exam

 - Associated with central hypoventilation syndrome and Hirschsprung disease.

-TMEM127 Mutations:
+TMEM127 Mutations

 - Leads to pheochromocytoma development between young adulthood and middle age.